 - As soon as a dark amber hue is reached, remove pan from the heat and whisk in the heavy cream – whisk vigorously.
 It will crackle loudly and seem like it’s curdling but keep whisking!!
 After 10-15 seconds or so of whisking, a glorious caramel sauce will emerge in your pan.

 - Whisk in the butter and salt.
-Serve warm sauce with the galette.
+Serve warm sauce with the apple galette.

-Store leftover galette in the fridge for up to 3 days, though galette is best the day it’s made.
+- Store leftover apple galette in the fridge for up to 3 days, though it’s best the day it’s made.